joshofwonder said: whats the best pedal to create weird but useable noises, Rainbow Maker is just too random ,but something simialr

-jackssounds asked: I'm trying to design my board but I need help making some decisions.
+jackssounds said: I'm trying to design my board but I need help making some decisions.
 First, do you guys think that I could get away with using 2 analog delays without tap tempo or anything fancy?
 I would need to get a dotted eighth sound but I'd be using a Malekko 616 and a Deluxe Memory Man XO with the DMM set up for dotted eighth.
 Or should I get something with a tap tempo?
 Second, do you guys think I should be taking the minimalistic approach when it comes to the amount of pedals I actually have on my board?

 This all depends on what kind of music you play as well as your personal preferences when setting up your rig in the home/studio/live. i have owned the memory man xo and the memory boy deluxe at different times and its just much easier to have something with a dotted function. makes adjusting settings mid set completely simple.